cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 ### Create Directory Structure

 Create a standard place to store the Deployment Manifest on your local computer.
-You should still be targeting the Micro BOSH server:
+You should still be targeting the MicroBOSH server:

 <pre class="terminal">
   mkdir -p ~/bosh-workspace/deployments/bosh